wjsutton/wjsutton.github.io/docs/Tableau-Tips-Tricks-4-Custom-Sequential-Legend.md

 ## Step 1 - Set all Sequential Charts to the same range
 - In your Tableau dashboard for each chart using a sequential range set them all to a standard range by:
 - Go to sheet
-- Click "Color", Edit Colours..
+- Click "Color", Edit Colours
 - Click "Advanced" then set you start and end ranges

 ![Step 1](gifs/t&t_04_sequential_legend/custom_seq_legend_1_set_seq_for_all.gif "Step 1")